 You can chose from intricate, factory made borders or a custom one designed by you.
 Borders can be used to enhance a room, highlight furniture such as an island or table, or to divide rooms.

-Depending on the type of sub floor you have, we may be able to install your wood flooring on a diagonal, perpendicular to existing wood floors, or possibly even in a herringbone pattern.
+Depending on the type of sub floor you have, we may be able to install your wood flooring on a diagonal, or possibly even in a beautiful herringbone pattern.
 This is a great choice for drawing attention to a special room or space in your home.

 Prefinished floors generally come without a choice here, however with site finished floors you can pick a sheen to match your needs.
 A satin finish shows fewer scratches but provides a "duller" appearance.
 On the other hand a gloss sheen provides your floor a showroom shine but will likely show off more scratches.
 A choice of semi-gloss (the most popular) is a good compromise for most families.